Akshayashunmugam/front-end/README.md

 ## Built with
 - HTML (semantic)
-- CSS (custom styles, responsive media queries)
+- CSS (custom styles)
 - Google Fonts (IBM Plex Serif)
 - Flexbox for layout

 ## How to run
-Open `Recipe_page_Responsive.html` in your browser.
+Open `index.html` in your browser.

 ## Notes
-Responsive layout with media queries and accessible semantic structure.
+i have developed for the webpage i need to make this responsive in future after learning it ..